The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 Orient Hotel – Victorian Grandeur

-The Orient Hotel, housed in a grand Victorian building built in 1844, boasts a rich history.
-Originally a butcher shop, it transitioned to a pub in 1851, going through several name changes (including the Marine Hotel) before becoming the Orient in 1884.
-The name itself evokes images of grand steamships and exotic travel, reflecting The Rocks’ maritime past.
+The Orient Hotel sits in a grand Victorian building that started life as a butcher shop in 1844.
+It became a pub in 1851 and went through several name changes (including the Marine Hotel) before settling on the Orient in 1884.
+The name references the grand steamships that once sailed between Sydney and Asia.

 Where: 87-89 George Street